-8. Settlement Letters: December 23, 2011
+6. Settlement Letters: July 13, 2012

 Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
 Counsel shall email a PDF version of the settlement letter to the clerk at clerkofcourt@wiwd.uscourts.gov.
 The letter should contain the terms and conditions upon which the counsel's client(s) would agree to settle this case.
-Such letters should be marked the record in this case.
+Such letters should be marked "Under Seal" and should not be sent to opposing counsel.
+Such letters will not become part of the record in this case.
 Upon receipt of the letters, the court will initiate settlement discussions with counsel.